pratapladhani/ProductListAPI/README.md

 # PowerApps + Azure Lab

-This repository contains a lab for demonstrating how PowerApps can be used in conjunction with Restful APIs
+This repository contains a lab for demonstrating how PowerApps can be along with Restful APIs hosted in Azure API Apps using custom connectors

 ## Lab Overview & Objective

 ### Objective

-This lab has two key objectives:

 - To demonstrate how PowerApps platform can help unlock the potential of untapped assets within an Enterprise ( legacy APIs, data sources, processes) with a low-code / no code approach.
-- To demonstrate how the above pattern can, in turn,  engender Azure consumption in the enterprise.

 ### Overview